 - 1. Verify the existing wall thickness the distance from the condenser coil to the outdoor louver varies with the sleeve depth.
 Each chassis includes standard air baffles to accommodate the most common condenser coil to outdoor louver requirements.
 In addition, we stock an optional condenser-side air baffle kit for chassis installation in deeper than standard walls.
-The weather angles should need no adjustment. - 2.
+The weather angles are fixed and need no adjustment. - 2.
 Verify air supply alignment slide the unit into the wallsleeve.
-The supply duct on the cooling chassis should line up with the supply vent on the room cabinet. - 3.
-Install the baffles slide the unit back out of the wall sleeve.
-Remove the baffles from the kit bag supplied with unit.
-Install the left and right side baffles on the condenser coil by completing steps below: - Baffles must come in contact with the outdoor louver. - Make sure the baffles are directed inward toward the center of coil (see Figure 27). - Secure baffles tightly into the existing holes of the condenser coil using the screws provided.
+The supply duct on the cooling chassis should line up with the supply vent on the room cabinet.